 Monster Mix is a new entrant in the “hardcore” performance powder ring.
 Such viable competitors include offerings by MuscleTech (Cell-Tech Hardcore Pro or Nitro Tech Hardcore Pro, for example) BSN, or even GNC.
 The price is slightly higher than most competition (GNC’s top product is more expensive), and the product doesn’t seem as readily available as others in this category.
 Whether they have hit on a special combination or not remains to be seen.

-One thing is certain: Their advertising methods stink to high heaven.
+One thing is certain: Their advertising needs improvement.

 Have you used Monster Mix, or have you ordered the product?
 We want to hear from you in the comments below!
 Let us know what the ordering experience was like, and if you found the product to live up to the hype.